Geocodio/docs/source.html.md

 ## v1.7

+*Released on January 9, 2024*

+* The [`census2024`](#census-block-tract-fips-codes-amp-msa-csa-codes) field append is now available (the `census` data append will now default to `census2024`)
+* The senate districts for California has been updated with new post-election boundaries

 *Released on December 16, 2024*

 * The [`cd119`](#congressional-districts) field append has been added, for the 119th congress.
-This will be the new default congressional district append, starting on January 3rd, 2025.
+This will be the new default congressional district append, starting on January 3rd, 2025

 *Released on November 4, 2024*

-* The [`zip4`](#usps-zip-4) field append now returns a residential delivery indicator (RDI) with the new `residential` property.
+* The [`zip4`](#usps-zip-4) field append now returns a residential delivery indicator (RDI) with the new `residential` property

 *Released on September 27, 2024*

 * The `provriding-next` data append is now available.
 Upcoming provincial ridings for Saskatchewan can be previewed.
-The `provriding` will be returning these new ridings as of 10/28/2024.
+The `provriding` will be returning these new ridings as of 10/28/2024

 *Released on September 20, 2024*